Piedmont Atlantic megaregion: Transportation

-Interstate I-85 and I-20 are the main corridors, and the major Interstates which are intersected are the I-59, I-95, I-40, I-73, I-74, I-77, I-26, I-75 and I-65.
+Interstate I-85, I-20 and I-40 are the main corridors, and the major Interstates which are intersected are the I-59, I-95, I-73, I-74, I-77, I-26, I-75 and I-65.
 The gateway cities of Savannah, Charleston, and Wilmington all serve as seaports for the Piedmont Atlantic Region.
-Within the PAM there are six international airports, nine when including those located in the aforementioned gateway cities.
+Within the Piedmont Atlantic megaregion there are six international airports, nine when including those located in the aforementioned gateway cities.

 Hartsfield-Jackson Atlanta International Airport is the busiest airport in the region and in the world.
 Charlotte/Douglas International Airport is the second busiest airport in the region and the 17th busiest airport in the world.
 In addition to Charlotte and Atlanta, other airports in the region with direct, non-stop airline service outside North America include: Raleigh-Durham International Airport, Charleston International Airport, and Nashville International Airport.
 Other major airports in the region include: Piedmont Triad International Airport, Asheville Regional Airport, Wilmington International Airport, Birmingham-Shuttlesworth International Airport, Huntsville International Airport, Greenville-Spartanburg International Airport, Myrtle Beach International Airport, Columbia Metropolitan Airport, Hilton Head Airport, McGhee Tyson Airport, and Memphis International Airport, which is the world's busiest airport by most cargo traffic by weight annually.

 Megaregion as a unit

-The Piedmont Atlantic is the fastest growing mega-region in the United States.
-The mega-region is facing challenges with its growing population, increased traffic congestion, and inadequate infrastructure.
+The Piedmont Atlantic is the fastest growing megaregion in the United States.
+The megaregion is facing challenges with its growing population, increased traffic congestion, and inadequate infrastructure.
 Mayors, businesses, and academic professionals have organized the Piedmont Alliance for Quality Growth to help address these problems with sustainable solutions.
-With the goal of focusing on the growth of the Megaregion, they have called for less competition between cities and metropolitan areas in the same region, and a stronger and more cohesive ability to work together to compete on the global scale.
-The major issues that the PAM has to solve include conflicts over shared natural resources such as water and problems transportation infrastructure such as road upkeep and the railways linking cities.
+With the goal of focusing on the growth of the megaregion, they have called for less competition between cities and metropolitan areas in the same region, and a stronger and more cohesive ability to work together to compete on the global scale.
+The major issues facing the Piedmont Atlantic megaregion include conflicts over shared natural resources such as water and problems of transportation infrastructure such as upkeep of roads and railways linking cities.
 Many of the issues cities or metropolitan areas face cannot be solved by action on a local scale.
-A Megaregion as a unit working together is an advantage in economics and quality of life within the region.
+A megaregion as a unit working together is an advantage in economics and quality of life within the region.

 Culture

-The culture of the PAM is a subset of the culture of the greater Southern United States.
+The culture of the Piedmont Atlantic megaregion is a subset of the culture of the greater Southern United States.
 It is mainly a combination of the cultures of Georgia and North Carolina, as these two states have the greatest populations by far of the five states that make up the region, and contain most of the region's major cities.